 Studio photographers will appreciate that the Panasonic S1 (unlike the RX100 IV) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The S1 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the RX100 IV has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX100 IV has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX100 IV was succeeded by the Sony RX100 IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic S1 or the Sony RX100 IV – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.